 Disinfectants are not required for routine cleaning.
 Disinfection should be performed following a consultation/treatment with a patient who has a confirmed or suspected infection.
-It should also be used following contamination with blood or body fluids, refer to the 'Safe management of blood and body fluids Policy for General Practice'.
+It should also be used following contamination with blood or body fluids, refer to the 'Safe management of blood and body fluid spillages Policy for General Practice'.

 - Cleaning is essential before disinfection is carried out.
 A disinfectant will not be effective if contamination with organic matter, e.g. dirt, debris, blood, vomit, faeces, and/or microorganisms, such as bacteria and viruses, is present.
-Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, e.g. Clinell Universal Wipes, Chlor-Clean tablets, the environment should be cleaned before a disinfectant is used. - When using disinfectant products, always wear PPE, e.g. disposable gloves, apron, and risk assess the need for facial protection. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
-Be aware that a products contact time will vary, depending on the confirmed/suspected pathogenic microorganism(s) present.

-- Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage surfaces if they are not compatible with the surface material. - Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - Disinfectants which are virucidal and bactericidal should be used for disinfecting surfaces after dealing with a patient with a confirmed infection, e.g. MDRO, MRSA, or suspected viral infection.
-A dual acting product, e.g. Chlor-Clean, Actichlor plus, made into a solution at a dilution of 1,000 parts per million (ppm), or the use of a wipe, such as Clinell Universal, will be effective in decontaminating the surfaces adequately. - If a chlorine-based disinfectant solution is used, it should be at a dilution of 1,000 ppm, unless the item is contaminated with blood and/or blood stained body fluids when a dilution of 10,000 ppm should be used. - A sporicidal product should be used if the patient is confirmed or suspected to have an infection caused by spores, e.g. C. difficile, refer to the 'Clostridioides difficile Policy for General Practice' for further information. - Alcohol wipes can be used, but as they do not contain a cleaning agent, surfaces should first be wiped with a detergent wipe or solution of pH neutral detergent and warm water.
-Alcohol is effective against MRSA and MDRO, but is not effective against Norovirus and Clostridioides difficile. - To ensure efficacy, disinfectant solutions must be made up to the manufacturer's instructions, i.e. measure the product and water accurately, no guesses.
-The date and time the solution was made up should be documented. - Discard solutions as per manufacturer's instructions, e.g. chlorine-based disinfectant solutions should be disposed of 24 hours after making up.
+Therefore, if the disinfectant is not a '2 in 1' detergent and disinfectant product, the environment should be cleaned before a disinfectant is used. - When using disinfectant products, always wear personal protective equipment (PPE), e.g. disposable gloves, apron, and risk assess the need for facial protection. - No disinfectant acts instantly to ensure efficacy, always follow the manufacturer's guidance on contact time (how long the product needs to be left on the surface), and whether the product should be left to air dry or wiped/rinsed off.
+Be aware that a product's contact time will vary, depending on the confirmed/suspected pathogenic microorganism(s) present. - Some disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage surfaces if they are not compatible with the surface material. - Do not use chlorine-based disinfectant solutions on wooden or fabric surfaces. - Disinfectants which are virucidal and bactericidal should be used for disinfecting surfaces after dealing with a patient with a confirmed infection, e.g. MRGNB, MRSA, or suspected viral infection.
+A dual acting product made into a solution at a dilution of 1,000 parts per million (ppm), or the use of a wipe will be effective in decontaminating the surfaces adequately. - If a chlorine-based disinfectant solution is used, it should be at a dilution of 1,000 ppm, unless the item is contaminated with blood and/or blood stained body fluids when a dilution of 10,000 ppm should be used. - A sporicidal product should be used if the patient is confirmed or suspected to have an infection caused by spores, e.g. Clostridioides difficile, refer to the 'Clostridioides difficile Policy for General Practice' for further information. - Alcohol wipes can be used, but as they do not contain a cleaning agent, surfaces should first be wiped with a detergent wipe or solution of general purpose neutral detergent and warm water.
+Alcohol is effective against MRSA and MRGNB, but is not effective against Norovirus and Clostridioides difficile.